xhxuciedu/BigDIPA-ML/README.md

 The code was written with GPU access in mind.
 If GPU is not available, the training step will run quite slow.

+### Application example: Pathology AI ###

+As a specific application example, we will apply deep learning to perform breast cancer prediction on whole slide images of histological lymph node sections.
+At a high level, the method uses pretrained Inception V3 model learned on natural images and finetuned for the purpose of cancer prediction.